tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Tag-Secret

-The `Upload-Tag-Secret` MUST be a high-entropy cryptographic random [base64 alphabet](https://tools.ietf.org/html/rfc4648#section-4) string with a minimum length of 48 characters and a maximum length of 256 characters.
+The `Upload-Tag-Secret` MUST be a high-entropy cryptographic random string, consisting of 48 to 256 characters from the [base64 alphabet](https://tools.ietf.org/html/rfc4648#section-4).
+That's 36 to 192 bytes encoded as base64.

 For unauthenticated uploads, Clients MUST send the `Upload-Tag-Secret` header alongside the `Upload-Tag` header with the `POST` request that creates the upload resource.

-Servers MUST return a `400 Bad Request` status for unauthenticated `POST` requests that contain an `Upload-Tag` header, but do not also include a valid `Upload-Tag-Secret` header.
+Servers MUST return a `403 Forbidden` status for unauthenticated `POST` requests that contain an `Upload-Tag` header, but do not also include a valid `Upload-Tag-Secret` header.

-For authenticated uploads, Servers MUST respond to `PATCH` and `HEAD` requests with a `404 Not Found` or `401 Unauthorized` status, if they include an `Upload-Tag` header identifying an upload resource that was created by a different user.
+For authenticated uploads, Servers MUST respond to `PATCH` and `HEAD` requests with a `404 Not Found` status, if they include an `Upload-Tag` header identifying an upload resource that was created by a different user.

 Clients MAY include an `Upload-Tag-Secret` header for authenticated uploads, but are not REQUIRED to do so.

+The `Upload-Tag-Secret` header MUST NOT be included with anything but `POST` requests creating a new upload resource.
+Servers receiving an `Upload-Tag-Secret` header with any other request MUST respond with a `400 Bad Request` status.

 ##### Upload-Tag-Challenge